Frankfurt School of Finance & Management: Activities

+Academic programmes

-Frankfurt School offers Bachelor, Master and MBA programs, as well as continuing professional development (CPD) programs and a doctoral program.
-The majority of courses are taught on the Frankfurt campus, but Frankfurt School also offers selected academic programs on its Hamburg campus, at its Munich study center, and at other locations in Germany.
-Many of the programs give students the opportunity to specialize by selecting various concentrations.
-All Frankfurt School academic programs (Bachelor, Master, MBA, and Doctoral) involve either a mandatory or optional work placement abroad and at least one semester studying abroad at one of more than 80 partner universities.
+Frankfurt School offers Bachelor, Master and MBA programmes, as well as continuing professional development programmes and a doctoral programme.
+Most programmes are delivered on the Frankfurt campus, with selected programmes also offered at the Hamburg campus, the Munich study centre, and other locations in Germany.
+Many programmes allow students to specialise through optional concentrations.
+All programmes (Bachelor, Master and MBA) include either a mandatory or optional international work placement and at least one semester of study at a partner university abroad.